Michael Preisinger: Life

 2004 he started his investigations for his fourth non-fictional book, which was published in the end of 2005 under the title Voodoo, Orisha & Co - Eine Reise zu den afrikanischen Religionen und Kulturen der Karibik (Voodoo, Orisha & Co - A Voyage to the African Religions and Cultures of the Caribbean).

-Since moving from Lake Constance to the Baltic Sea in 2005 Preisinger was working for different media, among other projects he hosted together with Aiman Abdallah an episode of the Pro7-Show Galileo-Mystery on the Bermuda-Triangle.
+Since moving from Lake Constance to the Baltic Sea in 2005 Feuser was working for different media, among other projects he hosted together with Aiman Abdallah an episode of the Pro7-Show Galileo-Mystery on the Bermuda-Triangle.

-In 2016 Preisinger moved to the United States, since then working as an author, consultant and journalist, working among others for the German television station WELT Nachrichten and several print media.
+In 2016 Feuser moved to the United States, since then working as an author, consultant and journalist, working among others for the German television station WELT Nachrichten and several print media.

+In 2022 the books Voodoo, Orisha & Co - A Voyage to the African Religions and Cultures of the Caribbean, AUTEC Navy Base - Secret Contacts to Aliens?
+Or Crazy Conspiracy Theories?, and Staying Alive With Intuition - How the Sixth Sense Helps in Everyday Life and Critical Situations were published.

-Preisinger lives with his wife Karen Elaine Preisinger, née Hornback, in Adair County, Kentucky, USA, where he presently is also writing for the local newspaper The Adair Progress.
+Feuser lives with his wife Karen Elaine Preisinger, née Hornback, in Adair County, Kentucky, USA, where he wrote for the local newspapers The Adair Progress and later the Adair County Community Voice.